-Fully decoupled dynamics in the Cartesian frame can be achieved when the Center of Mass of the moving body coincides with the cube's center.
+Fully decoupled dynamics in the Cartesian frame can be achieved when the center of mass of the moving body coincides with the cube's center.
 However, this arrangement presents practical challenges, as the cube's center is traditionally located between the top and bottom platforms, making payload placement problematic for many applications.

 To address this limitation, modified cubic architectures have been proposed with the cube's center positioned above the top platform.
 Three distinct configurations have been identified, each with different geometric arrangements but sharing the common characteristic that the cube's center is positioned above the top platform.
-This structural modification enables the alignment of the moving body's Center of Mass with the Center of Stiffness, resulting in beneficial decoupling properties in the Cartesian frame.
+This structural modification enables the alignment of the moving body's center of mass with the center of stiffness, resulting in beneficial decoupling properties in the Cartesian frame.

-3.1.4 Kinematics of the Active Platform
+3.1.4 Nano Hexapod

-Based on previous analysis, this section aims to determine the active platform optimal geometry.
-For the NASS, the chosen reference frames $\{A\}$ and $\{B\}$ coincide with the sample's PoI, which is positioned 150 mm above the top platform.
+Based on previous analysis, this section aims to determine the nano-hexapod optimal geometry.
+For the NASS, the chosen reference frames $\{A\}$ and $\{B\}$ coincide with the sample's point of interest, which is positioned 150 mm above the top platform.
 This is the location where precise control of the sample's position is required, as it is where the x-ray beam is focused.